Working Hours and Overtime — Maharashtra

 In Maharashtra, working hours for employees in shops and commercial establishments are governed by the Maharashtra Shops and Establishments (Regulation of Employment and Conditions of Service) Act, 2017.
 This Act replaced the older Bombay Shops and Establishments Act, 1948.

-Under the 2017 Act, no employee can be required to work more than 9 hours in a day or 48 hours in a week.
+Under the 2017 Act, no employee can be required to work more than 10 hours in a day or 48 hours in a week (as amended by the Maharashtra Shops and Establishments (Regulation of Employment and Conditions of Service) Ordinance, October 2025).
 Employees are entitled to a rest interval of at least 30 minutes after 5 hours of continuous work.
 Every employee must receive at least one day off per week.
 If employees work on their weekly off, they must be given a compensatory day off within the same month.

 For overtime, employees must be paid at twice the ordinary rate of wages.
 The Act also provides that women can work during night shifts (between 9:30 PM and 7 AM) provided the employer ensures adequate safety measures and transportation.
 Maharashtra was among the first states to allow women to work night shifts in shops and establishments with these safeguards.